Who We Are

 Thomas is originally from the UK and spent much of his younger days in South East Asia.
 He’s always liked fish which naturally led to fishing, something that became an obsession after moving to Canada in his early teens.

-At 15 he worked as a deckhand at a northern fishing lodge in Haifa Gwaii before progressing to guiding full time at 18.
+At 15 he worked as a deckhand at a northern fishing lodge in Haida Gwaii before progressing to guiding full time at 18.
 He’s fished at lodges in Haida Gwaii for over 10 seasons while fishing around Vancouver the rest of the year with his father.
 When not fishing, Thomas is a keen diver locally and internationally as well as working towards a commercial pilot license.